Drivers

 no. 96 BMW M4 gt4 EVO - michelin pilot challenge (IMSA)

-no. 29 bmw m4 gt3 - gt world challenge (SRO)
+no. 29 bmw m4 gt3 EVO - gt world challenge (SRO)

 Robby Foley started his sports career as a football and baseball player until injury caused him to refocus his energy on this true passion: racing cars.
 Foley began at Skip Barber Racing School and SCCA Club before receiving his SCCA Pro Racing license at 16.
 In 2015, he won his first championship, the Skip Barber Racing School MAZDASPEED Pro title.
 In 2017, he added prototypes to his resume earning two podiums in five races in IMSA’s Prototype Challenge.
 He joined Turner Motorsport the following year in for five GTD races.
 In 2019, he paired up with Bill Auberlen for his first full season in IMSA’s WeatherTech SportsCar Championship in GTD and earned his first and second career wins in IMSA.
 Since then, Foley has been on a tear racing under the Turner banner in GTD as well as IMSA’s Michelin Pilot Challenge and VP Racing Challenge and SRO’s GT World Challenge and GT4 America.
 In 2020, Foley won the SRO GT4 America Sprint-X Championship.
 He finished third in the 2021 SRO GT World Challenge America Pro Championship with Michael Dinan, and became a BMW M works driver.
 In 2023, Foley raised the Championship trophy with Vincent Barletta for the IMSA Michelin Pilot Challenge.
-Foley earned his second championship title with Turner with co-driver Justin Rothberg in Pro-Am in GT World Challenge America and came second in the GTD championship in 2024.
+Foley earned his second championship title with Turner with co-driver Justin Rothberg in Pro-Am in GT World Challenge America and came second in the GTD championship in 2024, and the duo went back-to-back in 2025.
 In addition to driving, Robby also coaches up-and-coming drivers and is a student at Auburn University studying mechanical engineering and business.

 CAREER WINS